brisbanesocialchess/.github/profile/README.md

 ## 🤝 Join Our Community

-We're always looking for enthusiastic individuals to join our community!
+We're always looking for enthusiastic individuals to join our community.

 Whether you're interested in:

 - Contributing to our projects and repositories
 - Helping with website development